-Planned or creative giving allows donors to support institutions like Norwood while also improving financial security.
-A planned gift can return an immediate tax deduction to the donor, in addition to lifetime income for you and your loved ones, plus long-term financial support of Norwood all by taking advantage of incentives the IRS provides, a gift can be crafted to deliver benefits to the donor and Norwood.
+Planned or creative giving allows donors to support institutions like Norwood School while also improving financial security.
+A planned gift can return an immediate tax deduction to the donor, in addition to lifetime income for you and your loved ones, plus long-term financial support of Norwood—all by taking advantage of incentives provided by the IRS.

 Norwood does not provide legal, accounting, tax, or other such advice to donors.
 Donors are urged to seek their own counsel to ensure their proposed gift meets and furthers their charitable, financial, and estate planning goals.

 For more information about planned giving and Norwood's Oak Tree Society, please contact: